 All I know is that this modern world is all about options, and good music is rather about not having that many options and still coming up with something spectacular.

-Look at what this boy has created for himself, for his community and for the progress of rock music, out of coming from a remote town in Norway with a dramatic shortage of mainstream options: he found a clever and inclusive way to create great music, a way that involves neither The X Factor nor taking his clothes off, and he ends up winning international music awards and being booked for over international 50 gigs, for a German Tour and also for an American tour.
+Look at what this boy has created for himself, for his community and for the progress of rock music, out of coming from a remote town in Norway with a dramatic shortage of mainstream options: he found a clever and inclusive way to produce great music, a way that involves neither The X Factor nor taking his clothes off, and he ended up winning international music awards and being booked for over 50 international gigs, for a German Tour and also for an American tour.

-If you love indie old school rock, you should definitely give it a listen.
+If you love good old school indie rock, you should definitely give HM Johnsen’s songs a listen.

-Hans-Marius, where does your new track Stay Within Range come from?
+Hans-Marius, where does Build The Sky come from?
 Is there a story behind it?